ericmeyer1/datafun-02-functions/README.md

 Eric Meyer Data Analytics Fundamentals Project 2 Domain: Human Resources

-The goal of ths project is to gain skills with:
+The goal of this project is to gain skills with:
 - Functions: Mean, Median, and Mode
 - Functions: Variance and Standard Deviation
 - Custom Functions